theintern/intern/docs/ci.md

 1. Log in to Codeship.
 2. In the upper-left corner, click “Select Project...”.
 3. Select the gear icon to the right of your project’s name.
-4. From the “Test” Project Settings page, select “I want to create my own custom commands” from the dropdown box labeled “Select your technology to prepopulate basic commands”.
+4. From the “Test” Project Settings page, select “I want to create my own custom commands” from the drop down box labeled “Select your technology to pre-populate basic commands”.
 5. The remaining steps are identical to creating any new project with Codeship.

 ### Setup Commands